adele-morrison/panan-meltwater/discussion/Results sections and Figures.md

     - Time series for slope and shelf in different regions
     - Temperature Hovmoller for the top 1000m for each model

+- sea ice concentration

 <br>
 For ASC:

 - Speed anomaly maps
+- cross sections at different slope regimes
-- Westward transport over isobaths (see Fig 7 of Moorman et al (2020))
+- Westward transport over north-south (see Fig 7 of Moorman et al (2020))

 ### Discussion
 - Schematic of key responses (see Fig 12 of Moorman et al (2020))